NewAlexandria/leadership_readme/onboarding.md

 ![team-specific workflow diagram](assets/onboarding/example-jira-workflow.png)

+* You will need a secure chat / comms too, based on whether your team handles 'high risk' information.
+This can be a tool like keybase.io account, of the company's main chat if it has been secured for sharing such information.
-You will need a secure chat / comms too, such as a keybase.io account, for secure exchange of passwords, any PII, and other information that can constitute a data breach.
-If there is only one chat system at the company, ensure that it has sufficient security for transmission of high-risk information.
+  * Typically a secure chat is for secure exchange of passwords, any PII, and other information that can constitute a data breach.
+  * If there is only one chat system at the company, ensure that it has sufficient security for transmission of high-risk information.

 ### Functional Area